codeAligned/vm/README.md

 The virtual machine is running Ubuntu 14.04 with the Xfce desktop environment.
-The virtual machine ships with Java 8 (installed in `~/jdk1.8.0_131`), Eclipse Neon (installed in `~/eclipse), and the community version of IntelliJ IDEA (installed in `idea-IC-172.3757.52`).
+The virtual machine ships with Java 8 (installed in `~/jdk1.8.0_131`), Eclipse Neon (installed in `~/eclipse`), and the community version of IntelliJ IDEA (installed in `idea-IC-172.3757.52`).
 You can write code in the virtual machine (recommended) or on your local machine (not recommended), but **all code will be tested in the VM**.

-If you do prefer to develop on local machine, we recommend you set up [VirtualBox shared folders](https://www.virtualbox.org/manual/ch04.html#sharedfolders).
+If you do prefer to develop on your local machine, we recommend you set up [VirtualBox shared folders](https://www.virtualbox.org/manual/ch04.html#sharedfolders).
 If you want to develop in the VM but would prefer to use the command line instead of